Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Planning Framework

+The \glsentryfull{APG} technique (Alg.~\ref{alg:MADIST}:5--12, \textit{the outer loop}) with $m$ expanding attempts to find valid paths for the agents from node $v$.
+Making repeated planning attempts before backtracking enable paths to resume expansion from stalled positions and avoid local conflicts; our experiments (Figure~\ref{fig:peNr-varying}) show that even just a few replanning attempts greatly helps to improve success rates with negligible additional computation.
+This outer loop begins by setting the variable $\Var{allRG}$ (which stands for \textit{all reach goal}) to $\True$ (Alg.~\ref{alg:MADIST}:6), then it goes into the \textit{inner loop} (Alg.~\ref{alg:MADIST}:7--11).

+The inner \emph{for} loop plans for each agent by calling the module \saplannerdl{} then inserting each returned path into the trajectory array $\Traj^s_{p_i}$ (Alg.~\ref{alg:MADIST}:9).
+If the returned path $\Traj^s_{p_i}$ is \textit{reach-goal}, its validity is checked by the function $\Function{ModifyIfOverlap}()$.
+The path is invalid if the agent stops at its goal at time $t$ and blocks the future movement (after $t$) of an already-planned agent (according to planning order $p$), a situation called \textit{collision-at-goal} shown in Figure~\ref{fig:fw}.2--3.
+If this situation occurs, the function determines the collision time $t_c$, trims the already-planned paths (those which extend beyond $t_c$) to $t_c$; then sets $\Var{allRG}$ to $\False$ (Alg.~\ref{alg:MADIST}:10).
+If the path is not reach-goal, $\Var{allRG}$ is set to $\False$~(Alg.\ref{alg:MADIST}:11).

-After all agent planning has completed, the function $\Function{ExpandTCTree()}$ is triggered to expand $\Tree_{tc}$ from $v$ using the agent's paths $\Traj^s$ (Alg.~\ref{alg:MADIST}:13).
+After the planning for all agents has completed, the tree $\Tree_{tc}$ is expanded from $v$ by the function $\Function{ExpandTCTree()}$ using the agent's paths $\Traj^s$ (Alg.~\ref{alg:MADIST}:13).
 If all agents reach the goals ($\Var{allRG}$ is still $\True$), the \emph{while} loop is broken (Alg.~\ref{alg:MADIST}:14), then the planner returns paths for all agents from $\Tree_{tc}$ (Alg.~\ref{alg:MADIST}:15--16).